Do we really need two Wedding Videographers?

 Reason No. 1

-First, and perhaps most critical is the aforementioned ability to be in two places at once.
+First, and perhaps most critical, is the aforementioned ability to be in two places at once.
 Let me give you an example: It’s ceremony time and the bride is starting her walk down the aisle.
 If I am shooting by myself on that day, my usual setup will be two stationary cameras and one roving camera.
-My main camera will likely be set up at the front of the aisle closer to the groom, capturing everyone as they walk down the aisle.
-The second stationary camera will usually be pointing in the general direction of where I think the groom’s face will be, to capture his reaction to the bride walking down the aisle.
+My main camera will likely be set up at the front of the aisle, closer to the groom, capturing everyone as they walk down the aisle.
+The second stationary camera will usually be pointing in the general direction of where I think the groom’s face will be to capture his reaction to the bride walking down the aisle.
 The third stationary camera will be a very wide safety shot of the whole ceremony.
-This way even if I lose coverage for a few seconds on my other two cameras, I can always switch back to my safety camera.
+This way, even if I lose coverage for a few seconds on my other two cameras, I can always switch back to my safety camera.
 Now imagine if I had the luxury of having a second videographer with me.
 While I’m up at the front getting shots of everyone walking down the aisle, the second videographer can be following the bride down the aisle at the opposite end.
-Since I know that he will have coverage of the bride I have a little bit more freedom, and if for example, I notice that the bride’s mom is getting particularly emotional…BOOM…I can aim my camera at her and capture that shot as well.
+Since I know that he will have coverage of the bride, I have a little bit more freedom, and if, for example, I notice that the bride’s mom is getting particularly emotional…BOOM…I can aim my camera at her and capture that shot as well.
 That very special moment has now been captured forever.
 If I had just been by myself, I unfortunately may have missed it.
-This of course is just an example, but this would apply over the entirety of the day.
-Having two videographers allows for different angles of the same subject, the ability to focus on different events that are occurring, and capturing the smaller, more easily missed moments.
+This, of course, is just an example, but this would apply over the entirety of the day.
+Having two videographers allows for different angles of the same subject, the ability to focus on other occurring events, and capturing the smaller, more easily missed moments.
 These are moments the couple themselves are likely not to notice on the day but will love that they have been captured forever.

 Reason No. 2